lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 - Not as critical as previous requirements as users could simply have their chosen emails associated with their accounts instead.

 ##### Technical Issues:
-- A built-in version could be developed using the Ethereum whisper protocal, although the same could be achieved through email.
+- A built-in version could be developed using the Ethereum whisper protocol, although the same could be achieved through email.

 ##### Dependencies:
-- Will rely on the browse, apply and job posting functionality.
+- Will rely on the job browsing and job posting functionalities.
+(Requirements 3.4 & 3.2)

 ---